-The average rate per contract decreased in 2017 when compared with 2016 as interest rate, energy, and metal contract volumes collectively increased by 3 percentage points, as a percentage of total volume, while agricultural commodity and equity contract volumes collectively decreased by 3 percentage points.
-Agricultural commodity and equity contracts have a higher average rate per contract compared with interest rate contracts.
-The overall decreases in average rates per contract were partially offset by a rate increase that was effective in the first quarter of 2017.
+The average rate per contract decreased in 2017 when compared with 2016 due to a shift in product mix as interest rate volume increased by 2 percentage points as a percentage of total volume, while equity contract volume decreased by 3 percentage points.
+In general, interest rate products have a lower rate per contract compared with equity contracts.
+The overall decrease in average rate per contract was partially offset by a rate increase that was effective in the first quarter of 2017 and lower incentives.